refraction-ray/general-notes/lectures/ML in a Nutshell.md

     Devide data into k group.
 Use k-1 group to fit the model and use the left one to evaluate.
 Repeat the process k times.

   Be careful of the three different phases of training, evaluation and test.
 They must come from different data.
-Training is used to adjust parameters in the learning model automatically, evaluation is used to adjust the hyperparamters in the learning model by hand and test is used for final benchmark.
+Training is used to adjust parameters in the learning model automatically, evaluation is used to adjust the hyperparameters in the learning model by hand and test is used for final benchmark.
 Never use your test data before you are confident with your model.
 Test process is not used for you to tune model.
 Otherwise, the model makes no sense.

 * Bias vs. variance